JEnric/Docker-Lukso-Nodes/README.md

 Note: Containers have been tested on Ubuntu 22.04.

-LUKSO network configs are fetched from the official repository: [lukso-network/network-configs](https://github.com/lukso-network/network-configs).
+LUKSO network configs were fetched from the official repository: [lukso-network/network-configs](https://github.com/lukso-network/network-configs).

 It is provided "as is" and you are encouraged to adjust the configuration files for your own needs.
 The most important configuration files are the genesis files: